pantrypoints/sp/content/en/material/fallacies/tesla-einstein.md

 ## The Religion of Physics

-Tesla is very correct in bashing Einstein who used the garb of mathematics to perpetuate his scam.
+Tesla is very correct in bashing Einstein who used the garb of mathematics to perpetuate the Relativity scam that has hindered the discovery of anti gravity for over 100 years.

 This strengthens our assertion that Physics has become a religion that uses the elitist language of mathematics to worship the limitation and safety created by matter.
 This is similar to how: